 - Infected epidermal inclusion cyst.

 - Herpetic whitlow.

 - If lesions are not fluctuant (fluctuance is a wave-like feeling on palpating skin overlying a fluid-filled cavity with non-rigid walls - eg, a cavity containing pus), the application of moist heat 3-4 times daily relieves discomfort, helps to localise the infection and promotes drainage.

 - Treatment with oral antibiotics (until the inflammation resolves) is recommended:

-- If there is fever or surrounding cellulitis then oral antibiotics for 7 days are indicated.
+- If there is fever or surrounding cellulitis, oral antibiotics for seven days are indicated.

 - If there is a large area of cellulitis.

 - If there is significant comorbidity - eg, diabetes or immunocompromise.

 - Oral flucloxacillin is usually the drug of choice against S. aureus, with erythromycin or clarithromycin if penicillin is contra-indicated.

 - Meticillin-resistant S. aureus (MRSA) is a growing threat in hospitals but it also being reported in the community.